Recursive deep learning framework for forecasting the decadal world economic outlook: Results

-We present the results for Italy in Figure \ref{fig:Italy-RMSE} where the CNN and ED-LSTM models provide the best performance on both training and test data.
-In addition they appear more stable than the other deep learning models.
-Figure \ref{fig:Italy-RMSE} Panel (b) indicates that the ED-LSTM model has stable and strong performance across all the three steps.
+We present the results for Italy in Figure \ref{fig:Italy-RMSE} and Table \ref{tab:Italy-table}, where the CNN and ED-LSTM models provide the best performance for both training and test datasets.
+In addition, they appear more stable than the other deep learning models.
+Figure \ref{fig:Italy-RMSE} Panel (b) indicates that the ED-LSTM model has stable and strong performance across all three steps.

-we present the results for Japan in Figure \ref{fig:Japan-RMSE} where CNN and ED-LSTM models provide superior prediction performance overall.
-The CNN model has slightly lower error on the test data and the other models have significantly higher error in both training and test data.
-Looking at Figure \ref{fig:Japan-RMSE}(b), we observe that as the number of steps increases the CNN and ED-LSTM models maintain consistent performance (their RMSE remains stable a approx 0.2) while the other deep learning models deteriorate.
+We present the results for Japan in Figure \ref{fig:Japan-RMSE} and Table \ref{tab:Japan-table}, where CNN and ED-LSTM models provide superior prediction performance overall.
+The CNN model has slightly lower errors in the test data, and the other models have significantly higher errors in both training and test data.
+Looking at Figure \ref{fig:Japan-RMSE} Panel (b), we observe that as the number of steps increases the CNN and ED-LSTM models maintain consistent performance, while the other deep learning models deteriorate.

-We present the results for the United Kingdom (UK) in Figure \ref{fig:United_Kingdom_RMSE} Panel (a) where aside from the LSTM, the deep learning models perform better than traditional time series models on the test data.
-The ED-LSTM appears to provide the best means performance; however, its variance upper bound exceeds the mean performance of the BD-LSTM model.
-In Figure \ref{fig:United_Kingdom_RMSE} Panel (b), we observe that the prediction accuracy of LSTM is consistently poor, while the other three deep learning models maintain a similar trend, with a slight increase in the second step and a decline in the third step.
-In the third step, the prediction accuracy of BD-LSTM surpassed the top-ranked ED-LSTM in the previous two steps.
+We present the results for the United Kingdom in Figure \ref{fig:United_Kingdom_RMSE} and Table \ref{tab:United_Kingdom_table}.
+In \ref{fig:United_Kingdom_RMSE} Panel (a), apart from the LSTM, the deep learning models perform better than traditional time series models on the test data.
+The ED-LSTM appears to provide the best performance; however, its variance upper bound exceeds the mean performance of the BD-LSTM model.